renpy/renpy/sphinx/source/style.rst

     used to have a character that speeks at a faster-than-normal rate of speed.

+.. style-property:: strikethrough boolean

+    If True, a line is drawn through the text.

 .. style-property:: text_align float

     This is used when a line is shorter than the width of the text